den-wdi-2/intro-ruby/readme.md

 #### Fun Tip: Our strings have a superpower!

-One super awesome trick that you will undoubtedly use all the time comes from our friend, the **String** object.
+One super-awesome trick that you will undoubtedly use all the time comes from our friend, the **String** object.

-It's called **string interpolation** – and it lets us build complicated strings without having to add them together the old fashioned way.
+It's called **string interpolation** – and it lets us build complicated strings without having to add them together the old-fashioned way.

 We used to have to do this: